Mental Health after a Hurricane

 Dear friends, you need not go through the pain of loss all

 alone.
 Contact someone you can talk to.
-A pastor, friend, or
+A counselor, pastor, friend, or

 relative.
 If your stress signs linger long or are currently